m7medVision/git_tut/README.md

 # Step 6: Resolve any merge conflicts

-Then you have to solve the conflicts. _Much easier than solving Middle East conflicts_ After you solve the conflicts, you have to save the file then contenaure the merge process.
+Then you have to solve the conflicts. _Much easier than solving Middle East conflicts_ After you solve the conflicts, you have to save the file then continue the merge process.

 ```bash
 git merge --continue